 There’s a package for pretty much everything you can think of in the Python ecosystem, all installable with a simple pip command.
 So it shouldn’t surprise anyone that there’s a package to work with emoji in Python, too.

 You can install the emoji package with:

 $ pip3 install emoji

 There are several useful use-cases for working with the Python emoji package.
-For example, it may come in handy when analyzing social media.
-It will also help when you don’t want to store emoji in a database: you can use the package to convert them to a text representation first.
+For example, it may come in handy when doing data science on social media.
+It will also help when you don’t want to store emojis in a database: you can use the package to convert them to a text representation first.